carlosalejoss/message-broker/README.md

 - Messages are automatically removed after 5 minutes if not consumed
 - Messages are persisted in memory until consumed or expired
 - Consumers receive all pending messages when connecting
+- Queue listing functionality is available in the Consumer menu

 ## Troubleshooting